 If you don’t want to go fully into the camper van system, there is also the rooftop tent.
 These tents rest on top of your vehicle, preferably a truck or SUV.
 They come with a foldable ladder to allow you to enter your rooftop shelter.
 A recommended brand is Treeline Outdoors.
 According to their website, their rooftop tents are “designed by us in Alberta, Canada, and built according to our specifications, our new tents are lighter and more aerodynamic than ever.
 Featuring a rugged, lightweight aluminum honeycomb base, making our design the strongest and most durable tent base on the market.
 All Gen4 Roof-Top Tents are Solar Ready, designed in collaboration with Goal Zero to seamlessly integrate with their numerous solar products” (Rooftop Tents.)
 These rooftop tents can be superior to renting a camper van in that you can use a smaller vehicle that’s easier to navigate than a van, and can store the tent away when not in use.
 However, the same drawbacks exists such as being limited to parking lots and roads for camping and the legal restrictions that may occur with overnight parking and sleeping in a vehicle.

-Inflatable tents are extremely convenient for rapid set up, using an interlinked frame allowing the tent to inflate within seconds with a hands-free pump.
+inflatable camping shelters are extremely convenient for rapid set up, using an interlinked frame allowing the tent to inflate within seconds with a hands-free pump.
 An inflatable tent is perfect for families, especially those with children, because you can focus on other things instead of spending time to build your shelter.
 Just lay out the tent, attach the pump, and wait.
-There’s a huge variety of inflatable tents on the market, but a few recommendations are: Heimplanet, Outwell Air Clipper, Harrier, Corvette or Concorde Tents.
+There’s a huge variety of inflatable camping shelter on the market, but a few recommendations are: Heimplanet, Outwell Air Clipper, Harrier, Corvette or Concorde Tents.
 These are considered the best on the market because they are spacious for families and easy to set up and inflate.
-One of the biggest drawbacks to inflatable tents is that they tend to be larger and require a pump and therefore aren’t light enough to carry on your back.
+One of the biggest drawbacks to inflatable camping shelter is that they tend to be larger and require a pump and therefore aren’t light enough to carry on your back.
 Although they claim to be durable, I am personally wary of potentially popping the tent on rocks and sticks, and would feel limited to flat and grassy surfaces found at well-groomed campgrounds.

 Some tents make it so you don’t have to sleep on the ground at all without floating in the air, because they allow you to sleep on the water.
 The DAMA is an inflatable, floating tent that works like a livable and enclosed raft.
 The DAMA Tent incorporates three main air chambers – the tent’s structural support system is also inflatable.
 It is self-standing with no poles and the drop-stitched floor is 6 inches thick when inflated.
 A huge bonus is that the floor doubles as an air mattress.
 The tent can also be used on land and is able to be detached from the raft through a series of hook-and-loop fasteners.
 It is perfect for floating on a calm lake or deep river near shore.
 Some obvious drawbacks are that you have to either swim or take a boat to your shelter and that the waters must be calm.
 Also, there seems to only be the one brand on the market and therefore it is rather pricey.